kzhangdz/ThaiToAnki/README.md

   - References to thai-language.com and Wiktionary
 - Example and sentence selection
 - Anki flashcard saving
--  mode, which allows floating windows to overlay over the user's current application
+- Multitask mode, which allows floating windows to overlay over the user's current application

 ## Usage
 ### Core Application